joinbox/dash-video/bower_components/dash-video/README.md

 - no controls
 - no audio on iOS
 - the pain in the ass of encoding videos
-- dash is slow on android devices (disable playback using meia queries)
+- dash is slow on android devices (disable playback using media queries)

-made possible by
+Made possible by

 - [Broadway](https://github.com/mbebenita/Broadway)
 - [Shaka Player](https://github.com/google/shaka-player)

+Thanks for the great work!

+## License

+Have a look at https://opensource.org/licenses for details

+- Code Commited by joinbox staff: MIT
+- For the iOS part (h.264 decoder), please have a look at the licence agreements of the mpeg-la, it's probably free for personal and non-commercial use.
+Use on your own risk!
+- Broadway: 3-clause BSD & Apache 2.0 license
+- Shaka Player: Apache License 2.0
+- Sample movies: Big Buck Bunny (c) copyright 2008, Blender Foundation / [www.bigbuckbunny.org](www.bigbuckbunny.org)

 ## installation